cloudmesh/cloudmesh-robot/documentation/source/rasp-grove.md

 Buzzer
 ======

 The Grove - [Buzzer](http://wiki.seeed.cc/Grove-Buzzer/) module has a piezo buzzer as the main component.
 The piezo can be connected to digital outputs, and will emit a tone when the output is HIGH.
 Alternatively, it can be connected to an analog pulse-width modulation output to generate various tones and effects.
+The following describes a digital configuration for the buzzer.
+To begin, plug the buzzer into the D8 port.
+In this configuration, it has two settings, on and off.

 Simple
 ------